parse-community/docs/_includes/graphql/objects.md

 ## Nested Mutation

-The GraphQL API supports nested mutations (except for `File`), so you can create objects with complex relationships in one request.
+The GraphQL API supports nested mutations, so you can create objects with complex relationships in one request.
 Assuming that we have classes `Country`, `City` and `Company`.

 ```js
 // Header